shafikhw/P-GALM/framework_report.md

 ### 4.3.
 Extensibility
 The framework is template-driven (`prompt_template.json`).
 New graph structures (e.g., a 2-variable simplified model or a domain-specific medical model) can be added simply by defining a new template in the JSON file, without changing the core Python code.

+## 5. Evaluation Methodology

+To validate the P-GALM framework, an evaluation notebook (`evaluate_pgalm.ipynb`) is provided.
+The evaluation protocol is as follows:

+1.  **Sampling**: A random subset of questions is selected from the ScienceQA validation split.
+2.  **Inference**: The vPGM pipeline is executed for each question, generating the full graph (latent variables + answer).
+3.  **Answer Extraction**: The system extracts the option with the highest probability from the `answer_posterior` node.
+4.  **Metric Calculation**:
+    *   **Accuracy**: Percentage of correctly answered questions.
+    *   **Reasoning Quality**: Qualitative inspection of the generated justifications for latent variables (e.g., did the model correctly identify the relevant context?).

+This allows for both quantitative performance assessment and qualitative error analysis, leveraging the interpretability of the vPGM structure.